GeoGemma/GeoGemma-APAC-2025/README.md

 **GeoGemma** is an innovative Earth observation application that combines Google Earth Engine's powerful imagery analysis with Gemma.
 It enables users to explore satellite imagery, analyze geospatial data, and extract insights through natural language prompts.
 This Solution is built to validate a Google Funded Research on GeoAI by the students of GDG on Campus Institute of Space Technology, Islamabad, Pakistan.

 ## 📍 Features

-- **Natural Language Search**: Query Earth imagery using plain English (e.g., "Show NDVI in Paris for 2022")
+GeoGemma supports the analysis of planetary-level geospatial data for the whole globe based on natural language prompts, with its custom-designed modules which include Normalized Difference Vegetation Index (NDVI), historical and latest satellite image view, Land Use/Land Cover Classification (LULC), surface water analysis, land surface temperature, GHGs mapping, open buildings display, flood mapping, forest cover and loss monitoring, and active fire monitoring both historically and in near real-time.
+These modules can be extended up to 100+ or more, based on industry usage, making GeoGemma scalable and extendable for applications across a wide range of sectors such as agriculture, hydrology, disaster monitoring, air quality monitoring, mining, and climate monitoring—making this product one of its kind.
-- **Multiple Data Layers**:
+**Example queries** include:
-  - RGB Satellite Imagery from Sentinel-2 and Landsat
+- Show NDVI in Paris for 2022
-  - Normalized Difference Vegetation Index (NDVI)
+- Visualize the flood water of Daharki, Sindh for August 2024
-  - Surface Water Analysis
+- Give me the latest satellite image of Manila from Sentinel-2 or Landsat 8.
-  - Land Use/Land Cover Classification (LULC)
+These are not the only supported queries—GeoGemma allows a wide range of features through a modern UI that provides an interactive experience for users.

-  - Land Surface Temperature (LST)
+**Frontend tools for interaction:**
-  - Open Buildings Dataset
+- Measurement and Drawing Tools: Calculate distances on the map, create points, lines, and polygons
-- **Measurement Tools**: Calculate distances on the map
+- Layer Management: Zoom to layer, stack layers, control opacity and visibility
-- **Layer Management**: Control opacity and visibility of multiple layers
+- Inspect: Get the value of variables at a particular point
-- **Detailed Metadata**: Access comprehensive information about each layer
+- Detailed Metadata: Visualize map legends, value guides, and metadata including requested date, acquisition date, updated date, cloud cover, spatial resolution, bands, etc., along with detailed statistics like minimum, mean, maximum, and standard deviation

-- **AI Assistant Chat**: Discuss Earth science topics with the embedded GeoGemma chat feature
+**Assistance tools:**
-- **Earth Agent**: Try out one of the first Geospatial MCP AI Agent connected to multiple EO APIs, powered by Gemini
+**AI Assistant Chat**: Chat with GeoGemma, which helps in analysis interpretation and guidance for the next prompt; discuss Earth science topics with the embedded GeoGemma chat feature
-- **Time Series Analysis**: Track changes over time for any supported data type
+**Earth Agent:** Try out one of the first geospatial MCP AI agents connected to multiple EO APIs like NASA, USGS, and Copernicus, powered by Gemini, to stay informed about updated climatic events in a selected area
-- **Comparison Analysis**: Compare imagery between different dates
+**Comparison Analysis:** Compare imagery between different dates to detect changes for informed decision-making.

 ## 🚀 Getting Started